conneroisu/cpre281-finalproj/README.md

 Additionally, the fact that in Verilog you do not need to preemptively define components before using them allows for a more flexible design and faster development.

-Another nice feature of Verilog (specifically VerilogHDL) is the ability to print out the values of signals in the waveform viewer.
+Another nice feature of Verilog (specifically VerilogHDL) is the ability to print out the values of signals in the waveform viewer inside modelsim/questasim.

 This is a feature that is not present in VHDL and is very useful for debugging and understanding the behavior of the processor.

 While you can do this in VHDL, it is not as easy as it is in Verilog because in VHDL you must deal with the typings of the signals and the fact that you must declare the signals before you can use them.

-As an example, the following is the code in VHDL that prints out the values of the signals in the waveform viewer for an n-bit register.
+As an example, the following is the code in VHDL that prints out the values of the signals in the waveform viewer for an n-bit register which was used in a project for CPRE381.

+The following test-bench shows the code that can be executed inside modelsim/questasim to print out the values of the signals in the waveform viewer.

+It displays the additional hurdles that must be overcome in VHDL to print out the values of the signals in the waveform viewer because of the strict typing of the language.

 ```vhdl
 LIBRARY IEEE;